 I wouldn’t advise using treats to hack your dog’s alertness, which only incentivizes him to give false alarms.
 Simply changing the direction of your walk or bringing up a new activity can interrupt your canine’s focus sufficiently.

-When your German Shepherd puts his ears back, he is either submissive, nervous, or just being friendly.
+When your German Shepherd puts his ears back, he is either submissive, nervous or just friendly.
 Again, look for other signs, but you’ll soon get to know your own dog’s body language.
 Pay more attention to him and reward him with the affection and treats he deserves.

 This ear position isn’t a cause for concern.
 The only exception is if your German Shepherd displays this behavior around most strangers and you adopted him to guard your property!
 If that’s the case, you might need to bring him a sibling who is less of a social butterfly.